lyraxvincent/twitter-tweepy/README.md

 ## Authentication

-To be able to successfully run the script, you'll need authenticatation from Twitter.
+To be able to successfully run the script, you'll need authentication from Twitter.
 See the guide to get authentication credentials [here.](https://www.geeksforgeeks.org/extraction-of-tweets-using-tweepy/)

 Used is the Twitter API **tweepy** ,here is it's [documentation.](http://docs.tweepy.org/en/latest/index.html)